forem/forem/docs/installation/readme.md

 # Installation Guide

-There are many different ways you can install the **development enviroment** so you can help contribute code to DEV.to.
+There are many different ways you can install the **development environment** so you can help contribute code to DEV.to.

 ## Installing Locally